2024 10th International Conference on Power Electronics Systems and Applications (PESA)

 Dr. Hu Jerry

-University of Technology Sydney, Australia.
+Federation University of Australia.

 Power Fluctuation Suppression Technology for EV Dynamic Wireless Power Transfer System